stewyb314/trc/docs/Design.md

 The job repository provides CRUD access to the data (technially CRU operations, as delete is not a requirement of this project).

-## Job Manager
+## Job Service
-The job manager is responsible for managing jobs.
-The job manager provides the interface to start, stop, status and get output of jobs.
+The job service is responsible for managing jobs.
+The job service provides the interface to start, stop, status and get output of jobs.
 As each job is started, it sets up the cgroup by creating the directory and setting up the appropriate files.
 It then manages the lifecycle of the job, both notifying the job if the client stops the job and receiving notification as jobs complete.
-As the job changes state, the job manager updates the job repository.
+As the job changes state, the job service updates the job repository.

-As jobs complete, they are removed from the job manager, with the results stored in the job repository.
+As jobs complete, they are removed from the job service, with the results stored in the job repository.

 ## Jobs
 Jobs represent a single command launched by the client.
 Besides monitoring the job for completion, the job is also responsible for providing a streaming